hirosystems/ordhook/docs/faq.md

 An event emitted on-chain triggers a centralized logic that can be committed on-chain once computed.

-#### **How can I interact with the Chainhook REST API?**
+#### **How can I use Chainhook in my application?**

+Chainhook can be used from the exposed RESTful API endpoints.
 A comprehensive OpenAPI specification explaining how to interact with the Chainhook REST API can be found [here](../docs/chainhook-openapi.json).

 #### **Can I run chainhooks on mainnet?**

 Yes, you can run chainhooks on both testnet and mainnet.

+### **How can I optimize chainhook scanning?**

+Use of adequate values for `start_block` and `end_block` in predicates

+Networking: reducing the number of network hops between chainhook and `bitcoind` process